 - Ensure gender-inclusiveness in expanded access to financial, business development and agronomic services along value chains.

 - Support financing of value chains through establishment of incentive based risk sharing system for agriculture lending.

-AGRA interventions will focus in central and northern regions of Malawi and will directly impact 0.8M farmer households with an estimated budget of $25M over 5 years.
+AGRA interventions will focus in central and northern regions of Malawi and will directly impact 0.8M farmer households.